thaibirding.com by Nick Upton

 Facilities

-If you find that breakfast in either of these hotels is not early enough or you just want to have breakfast on site, then there are lots of 7/11 stores in town that are open 24 hours and stock a lot of stuff including toasted sandwiches, various bread products, yoghurts and coffee among other things.
-There are a couple of large supermarkets on the edge of town too so birders can stock up on various supplies and make their own breakfast in the field if desired.
-Being a provincial capital Chumphon has lots of places to eat of an evening, just wander around and take your pick.
+Just as in any location in Thailand, if breakfast is not served early enough or you want to have breakfast on site, then there are lots of 7-Eleven stores in town that are open 24 hours and stock a lot of stuff including toasted sandwiches, various bread products, yoghurts and coffee among other things.

-The area is not a national park and you will not be charged to go birding there.
+Pa Pru To Daeng is not a national park and there is no charge to go birding here.

 Related Birding Videos